 - Lightening your load

-- Helping you in tough moments
+- Helping you in challenging moments

-- In effect once they are spoken
+- Go in effect once they are spoken

 - Alterable if necessary

-When you are ready to set boundaries, deal with issues of safety and danger first.
+When you are ready to set boundaries, deal with safety and danger first.
 Set boundaries like, If I believe that you have been drinking, I will not ride in a car with you driving, Or, If I believe that you have been drinking to excess and you are driving, I will call the police.
 Or, I will no longer allow myself or anyone in our family to ride in the car with you when I believe you have been drinking.

-The Sanford Behavioral Health Family Program
+Get Help Setting Boundaries with Sanford Behavioral Health’s Family Program